StMather/StMather/README.md

 Project requirement
 {}
--Make a minimum of four commits (Recommend making at least one commit for each profile section).
+-/Make a minimum of four commits (Recommend making at least one commit for each profile section).
--Use four heading tags (Hint: # Creates an H1 heading).
+-/Use four heading tags (Hint: # Creates an H1 heading).
--Have bold text
+-/Have bold text
--Have italic text
+-/Have italic text
--Make a list
+-/Make a list
--Add a link to your LinkedIn profile
+-/Add a link to your LinkedIn profile
--Add an image (The image may be of anything--your cat, an icon, etc.).
+-/Add an image (The image may be of anything--your cat, an icon, etc.).
 }
 -Project outline
 -Your profile page should have these sections.